evan361425/evan361425.github.io/src/feedback/designing-data-intensive-applications/farewell.md

     - database inside out -> secondary index/full text search/...
     - derived system as application code
     - database not a variable(don't know about changed)
+4. transaction drawback
+    - not good at distributed
+    - application flaws also affect data
+    - network break on TCP closing (client-server or server-db) cause duplicate
+5. separate integrity and concurrency(timelines)

 --8<-- "abbreviations/ddia.md"